landaire/wows-toolkit/README.md

 3. ???
 4. Do things

+The application will automatically check for updates on startup and, if available, will present update details in-app.

 ## Pre-built Binaries

 Pre-built binaries for Windows are provided at https://github.com/landaire/wows-toolkit/releases.
 For all other platforms you will have to compile yourself.